19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Derived Statistics/Fatigue Points.md

 FP regenerates quickly.
 You can take 6 minutes to [Recover](../../Game%20Procedures/Exploration/Delving.md#Recover) 1d4 + [Constitution](../The%20Ability%20Scores/Constitution.md) FP.

 *After a [Short Rest](../../Game%20Procedures/Core%20Procedures/Resting.md#Short%20Rest), you can restore all your FP (no rolling required).*

-## Narrative

-*Damage to FP represents surface wounds that PCs take.
-A small cut, a heavy hit to their shield, etc. These are superficial wounds that PCs with sufficient physical prowess can brush off easily.*